alwinj7/Excel-Projects/Call_Center-Dataset/readme.txt

-The Excel file contains data of a call-center company.
+The Excel file contains data from a call-center company.
 The growth team of the company buys data from the market and hands it over to the calling team.
-The calling team takes these numbers and start dialing.
+The calling team takes these numbers and starts dialing.
 One calling attempt is called One call.
 There might be a chance the customer might not pick up the call - RnR If the customer picks, then the caller starts selling the products - Connected Calls There can be 2 possibilities when a customer picks up the call